pouretrebelle/chareads.com/content/books/2020-04-04-convenience-store-woman/index.md

 dateRated: 2020-04-05
 dateReviewed: 2020-04-17

-tags: [form-paperback, genre-contemporary, sub-ennui, type-fiction]
+tags: [form-paperback, genre-contemporary, sub-ennui, type-fiction, loc-japan]
 ---

 It's very easy to put this down and think 'oh that was odd, I guess I liked it?'&mdash;but when I sat down to properly process it, I found it relentlessly depressing and more than a little discomforting.
 Whoever is calling this book _funny_ needs to rethink their humour mechanisms.